 Best travel time: Whale sharks are spotted here throughout the year.
 As well as the mantas.
-Still, we recommend going here between November and May.
+Still, we recommend going to the Maldives between October and May.
 You then have the best chance of nice weather and little wind.

 Wetsuit advice for the MaldivesAll year round you can dive here with a 3mm.

 Day 1 & 2 | Flight to the Maldives